 --Cameo: Admiral John Clark (guided missle admiral)

---The Harlem Magicians (comedic basketball team which includes Goose Tatum and Marques Haynes)
+--The Fabulous Harlem Magicians (comedy basketball team which includes Goose Tatum and Marques Haynes)

-On film: The screen tests of two of four actresses trying out for the lead in the movie "Marjorie Morningstar."
+--On film: The screen test of actress Erin O'Brien as she tries out for the lead in the movie "Marjorie Morningstar."

 --Vic Damone (singer)

 --Jose Greco - singer, with his troupe of Flamenco dancers

 --Bas Sheva (Israeli singer)

 --Frank Libuse (comedian)

 --Louis Armstrong and his band - "Struttin' With Some Barbecue" and "On the Sunny Side of the Street."